 Database / Information for Patients

-The ANZSCTS Cardiac Surgery Database was established following the publication of a retrospective analysis of over 10,000 Victorian Cardiac Surgical Procedures.
-That demonstration project conducted by Professor Christopher Reid of Monash University showed that despite the fact that all Victorian Cardiothoracic units had existing databases (from which data could be collected, merged and statistically analysed) the existing format of data collection and interpretation was inaccurate and unreliable.
+The ANZSCTS Cardiac Surgery Database was established following the publication of a retrospective analysis of over 10,000 Victorian cardiac surgery operations.
+The project conducted by Professor Christopher Reid of Monash University demonstrated that despite the fact all Victorian cardiothoracic units had existing databases (from which data could be collected, merged and statistically analysed) the existing format of data collection and interpretation was inaccurate and unreliable.
 As a result, the ANZSCTS Cardiac Surgery Database was established to provide a standardised system for data collection.
-The identification of key performance indicators and subsequent generation of local standards afforded the ability to benchmark Individual and unit performance across Australia and New Zealand.
+The identification of key performance indicators and subsequent generation of local standards afforded the ability to benchmark unit performance across Australia and New Zealand.
 The Database is funded by the Victorian Department of Health, NSW Clinical Excellence Commission (CEC), Queensland Health and participating units.

 The Database aims to collect information on all adults having heart surgery in Australia and New Zealand in an effort to monitor and improve the results of cardiac surgery.

 Whilst cardiac surgery is highly successful at improving a patient’s quality of life, there is inevitably a small risk of major complications or death.
 As such, it is vitally important to collect this clinical information.
 The success of surgery can be variable, which may be due to a number of different factors including, varying patient characteristics, the type of operation performed and the circumstances under which it was performed.

 In order to improve the success of heart surgery it is necessary to identify problem areas and rectify these through best practice.
 By collecting information on your heart surgery, we are able to identify the procedures and techniques that yield the best outcomes.
 This knowledge enables best practice to be propagated through cardiac institutions.